enriko-riba/multiplayer-host/README.md

     ...
 }
 ```
-2. implement the three mandatory interfaces: IConnectionManager, IRepository and ITurnProcessor.
-For testing a single can could implement all of them.
+2. implement the three mandatory interfaces: `IConnectionManager`, `IRepository` and `ITurnProcessor`.
+Note: for testing purposes a single class could implement all of them.
 When dealing with users inside your game logic, make sure to cast the provided User instance into your specific user entity class.
 The server will only use the IRepository interface to save the user state.
 If you need to persist additional state you must implement it as part of your game logic.
 3. Implement client messages and corresponding parsers/handlers, define server messages and specify their payload format
 4. obtain an IServer reference, grab the context and provide the interface implementations